Transaction Lifecycle

 Stateful checks validate transactions and messages based on a committed state.
 Examples include checking that the relevant values exist and are able to be transacted with, the address has sufficient funds, and the sender is authorized or has the correct ownership to transact.
 At any given moment, full-nodes typically have multiple versions of the application's internal state for different purposes.
 For example, nodes will execute state changes while in the process of verifying transactions, but still need a copy of the last committed state in order to answer queries - they should not respond using state with uncommitted changes.

-, which includes both stateless and stateful
+In order to verify a Tx, full-nodes call CheckTx, which includes both stateless and stateful

 checks.
-Further validation happens later in the DeliverTx
+Further validation happens later in the DeliverTx stage.
+CheckTx goes

-through several steps, beginning with decoding Tx
+through several steps, beginning with decoding Tx.

 # Decoding